ACuteWoof/site/blog/woofslides-0001.md

 # Presentations with HTML, and more.

 It starts with Linux, and me having to make presentations.
-I don't use office suites, just like a stereotypical Arch user, so when I had to write documents and make presentations, well, I was lost.
+I don't use office suites, just like a stereotypical Arch user.
+And when I had to write documents and make presentations, well, I was lost.

 For documents, I've been using LaTeX; it works pretty well, and I like it.